GustavoNunes/dotfiles/README.md

 ## <a name="introduction"></a> Introduction
 I set up this repository to maintain my Emacs configuration stored and easily replicable.

-## <a name="file-loading"></a> File loading
-Right now I'm loading the config files manually, one-by-one.
-I need to learn to include all files in a given directory.

 ## <a name="usage"></a> Usage
-My configuration assumes the use of Emacs in terminal (tty).
+My configuration assumes the use of Emacs in xterm (emacs -nw).

 ## <a name="config-details"></a> Configuration details